Blaze-3/BLAKE3-gpu/README.md

 - [ ] Optimize it, fix memory bandwidth issues if they exist

 ## Development
-The `basic` directory has the reference implementations.
+- The `basic` directory has the reference implementations.
-Complete them first.
-The blake3 paper is also here for reference.
+- The blake3 paper is also here for reference.
-Openmp works fine, maybe try to move it to the GPU?
+- Openmp work in `openmp`.
+It works fine, maybe try to move it to the GPU?
+- Cuda work in `cuda`